hackclub/hackclub/playbook/workshops/soccer/initial_setup.md

 But what are the side effects?

-- well the lemonade juicing machine gets hot from use
+- The lemonade juicing machine gets hot from use.
-- you, the user, who is not an input get better at learning how to make lemonade
+- You, the user, who is not an input get better at learning how to make lemonade.
-- you and your friends bond over making lemonade
+- You and your friends bond over making lemonade.

 Sometimes, you care more about the side effects than the outputs.